GAD-cell/vlm-grpo/README.md

 This repository provides tools for training unsloth VLMS using GRPO.
 It includes:

-1. A custom trainer (`VLMGRPOTrainer`) that extends the TRL GRPO trainer to support vision inputs and unsloth
+1. A custom trainer (`VLMGRPOTrainer`) that extends the TRL GRPO trainer to support VLMs and unsloth
 2. Patches for the unsloth library to support VLMs GRPO training

 ## Installation